mikevoets/jama16-retina-replication/README.md

 To evaluate the trained neural network on a different data set, follow these steps:

-1. Create a Python script or start a Python session, and preprocess and resize all images to 299x299 pixels with `.scale_normalize` from `lib/preprocess.py`.
+1. Create a Python script or start a Python session, and preprocess and resize all images to 299x299 pixels with `resize_and_center_fundus` from `lib/preprocess.py`.

 2. Create a directory with two subdirectories `image_dir/0` and `image_dir/1`.
 Move the preprocessed images diagnosed with referable diabetic retinopathy to `image_dir/1` and the images without rDR to `image_dir/0`.